pawl/awesome-etl/README.md

 * [PyQuery](https://pythonhosted.org/pyquery/) - Extracts data from web pages with a jquery-like syntax.
 * [PETL](https://github.com/alimanfoo/petl) - "a general purpose Python package for extracting, transforming and loading tables of data."
 Slower than Pandas and not as good for larger amounts of data, but simpler.
 * [Retrying](https://github.com/rholder/retrying) - Allows you to add a decorator to any function/method to retry on an exception.
-* [lxml](https://github.com/lxml/lxml) - Python's fast XML parser with a ton of functionality.
+* [lxml](https://github.com/lxml/lxml) - Parses XML using C libraries libxml2 and libxslt, so it's very fast.
 Also supports a "recover" mode that will try its best to use invalid xml or discard it.
+Great for large XML files and advanced functionality (like using xpaths).
+IBM also has a great article on high-performance parsing with lxml here: http://www.ibm.com/developerworks/library/x-hiperfparse/

 ### Talks/Articles
 * https://vimeo.com/73628111